 Literature search

 We located papers relating phenological data from trophic interactions to fitness and/or performance of the consumer and/or the resource by conducting keyword searches in ISI Web of Science published up to June 2017.
 Keywords included phenolog* AND mismatch* OR synchron* AND interact* AND (fitness* OR performance*).
 Our initial search netted 2906 papers so we further refined our search by excluding categories that included engineering and computer science.
 This resulted in 393 papers.
-From these, we focused on observational studies and excluded studies if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of one of the species; (3) quantitatively link consumer fitness or performance to the relative timing between consumer and resource; and (4) explicitly state that the two species interacted (e.g. specifying type of interaction).
+From these, we focused on observational studies and excluded studies if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of at least one of the species; (3) quantitatively link consumer fitness or performance to the relative timing between consumer and resource; and (4) explicitly state that the two species interacted (e.g. specifying type of interaction).
 Estimates of consumer fitness or performance (i.e., growth or development) had to be direct estimates (e.g. we did not include studies that used diet proportions to measure consumer performance) and included a range of proxies, for example, growth, survival, abundance.
 To ensure a reasonable sample size and to include studies across different major biomes, we included interactions that were resolved to the family-level and below.
 To reduce redundancy within systems, we only kept studies that were unique across pairs-location-year combinations.
 If more than one measure of phenology was included, we chose the one used by the authors to calculate mismatch and examine its impact on performance.

 Our final review included 43 studies with 46 pair-wise species interactions (3 studies had 2 interactions).
 These studies encompassed terrestrial, marine and freshwater ecosystems as well as a large latitudinal gradient (map?).